In this guide

 1. Income test for carer payments

-You are ineligible for the Carer Payment if your income per fortnight before tax is more than:
+You are no longer eligible for the Carer Payment once your income per fortnight before tax is more than:

 2. Assets test for carer payments

-Services Australia counts any assets you own in full or part such as property or possessions (including debts owed to you and overseas assets), but not your family home or the first two hectares surrounding it.
+Services Australia counts any assets you own in full or part, such as financial assets (including super if you are over Age Pension age), property or possessions (including debts owed to you and overseas assets), but not your family home or the first two hectares surrounding it.

-3. Income and assets limits for care recipients
+3. Income and asset limits for care recipients

 If the care recipient does not receive a pension or benefit from Services Australia or the DVA, their:

-- Assets must be worth less than $789,500 (excluding their principal home and first two hectares surrounding it).
+- Assets must be worth less than $868,500 (excluding their principal home and the first two hectares surrounding it).

-These limits are regularly reassessed and may also include the income and assets of some family members.
+These limits are reassessed on January 1 each year and may also include the income and assets of some family members.

 How much is the Carer Payment and is it taxed?